ppssphysics/UCI_HAR_CourseProject/CodeBook.md

 1. Prepare working directory
    -------------------------
-   * Searches for "UCI_HAR_Dataset" directory.
+   * Searches for "UCI_HAR_Dataset" or "UCI HAR Dataset" directory.
 If not found, download the zip file again from URL and organizes directory with naming conventions (see below)
    * Renamed directories "UCI HAR Dataset" "UCI_HAR_Dataset" and "Inertial Signals" to "Inertial_Signals" to avoid dealing